Chrysler Turbine Car: Background

 Chrysler began researching turbine engines for aviation applications during the late 1930s, led primarily by executive engineer George Huebner.
 After World War II, Huebner was part of a group of engineers who began exploring the idea of powering a car with a turbine.
-Other members of the secretive Chrysler research team which worked on automotive turbines included fellow engineers Bud Mann and Sam B. Williams.
-The concept intrigued them, largely because turbine engines have fewer moving parts than their piston-powered counterparts and can run on a variety of fuels.
+Other members of the secretive Chrysler research team that worked on automotive turbines included fellow engineers Bud Mann and Sam B. Williams.
+The concept intrigued them, mainly because turbine engines have fewer moving parts than their piston-powered counterparts and can run on a variety of fuels.
 According to historian Charles K. Hyde, by the mid-1950s Chrysler "led the way in terms of gas turbine research" (although General Motors and Rover also built operational turbine cars after World War II).

 After improving their turbine design, most notably by engineering a regenerator to resolve an issue with heat exchange, the Chrysler team's efforts reached early maturity when they mated a turbine to an otherwise-stock 1954 Plymouth Belvedere.
-Heating and cooling and emissions and exhaust were among the principal engineering challenges which faced the turbine engine.
+Heating, cooling, and emissions were among the principal engineering challenges in designing a car around a turbine engine.
 Chrysler tested the Belvedere, claiming that its turbine engine contained 20% fewer parts and weighed 200 lbs less than comparable, conventional piston engines.
 On June 16, 1954, the company publicly unveiled the turbine-powered Belvedere at its Chelsea Proving Grounds in Chelsea, Michigan, in front of over 500 reporters.

 Chrysler unveiled its next turbine car, a 1956 Plymouth, on March 23, 1956; Huebner drove it 3,020 mi on a four-day trip from New York City to Los Angeles.
 Although the car was shadowed by a 14-person convoy of mechanics with fuel and spare parts, it only required two minor repairs on the trip (neither of which were engine-related).
-The coast-to-coast journey's success led Chrysler to double the size of its turbine program and move it from the Highland Park Chrysler Plant, to a larger facility on Greenfield Road in Detroit.
+The coast-to-coast journey's success led Chrysler to double the size of its turbine program and move it from the Highland Park Chrysler Plant to a larger facility on Greenfield Road in Detroit.